Nielsen’s ouster underscores Trump’s failures on the border

 - The number of migrant families at the border is surging.

-- Trump still doesn’t have his border wall, even though Democrats offered him $25 billion for it in return for DACA being signed into law.
+- Trump still doesn’t have his border wall, even though Democrats offered him $25 billion for it in return for the Deferred Action for Childhood Arrivals program being signed into law.

 - The administration continues to reel from its one-time practice of separating migrant children from their families.

-- And oh, the longest government shutdown in U.S. history took place due to the president’s insistence of a border wall (which he still doesn’t have).
+- And oh, the longest government shutdown in U.S. history took place due to the president’s insistence on a border wall (which he still doesn’t have).

 Trump announced that Kevin McAleenan, the current head of U.S. Customs and Border Protection, will become acting Homeland Security secretary.